anpaz/qstack/docs/DESIGN.md

 ### 2.4 Structural rules

-The verifier is intentionally structural: it establishes the IR invariants execution depends on, and does not compare the semantics of a pass's input and output.
-Beyond the rules stated above, it enforces:
+The executable-IR verifier is intentionally structural: it establishes the IR invariants execution depends on, and does not compare the semantics of a pass's input and output.
+Beyond the rules stated above, it is required to enforce:

 - The module's top level contains only `qstack.kernel`, `qstack.selector`, and `qstack.decoder`, and symbol names are unique across all three.
 - A kernel body has exactly one block, and no operation in it carries a nested region.
 - `@main` has no borrowed inputs and cannot return a qubit.
-Its results are bits, which are the program's observable output.
+Its declared results are bits, which are the program's observable output.
 - The entry block's argument types equal the declared inputs followed by exactly `allocates N` qubits, and `qstack.return`'s operand types equal the declared result types.
 - `allocates` is non-negative, and a kernel body contains exactly one `qstack.return`, its final operation.
 - `qstack.measure` consumes a qubit, and the bit operands of `qstack.decode` and `qstack.select` are bits.

+### 2.5 Kernel graphs and instruments

+A kernel body denotes a dataflow graph: operations are nodes, linear SSA values are wires, borrowed and fresh values are sources, and `qstack.return` is the sink.
+A call is an opaque node in its caller's graph; its callee is a separate graph.
+A select similarly refers to separate case-kernel graphs.

+Two bodies have the same graph when their nodes, symbols, attributes, and wiring match.
+The textual order of operations connected by no wire is not semantic in the noiseless model.
+Callback order is the exception: the derived host wire in Section 4.4 records the global order of stateful host interactions.

+A kernel denotes a quantum instrument from its declared borrowed inputs to its declared results.
+Fresh qubits begin inside an invocation in `|0⟩`; internal measurement outcomes consumed by a decode or select do not cross the kernel boundary.
+Returned bits carry their probabilities, returned qubits carry their conditional states, and correlations between them are part of the instrument.
+Calls and selects compose the instruments of their named kernels into the caller's instrument.

 ## 3. Types and linearity